When can you start wearing a poppy and where to buy one this year

 (Image credit: Getty Images)

-Now that Remembrance Day is approaching, many are wondering when can you start wearing a poppy and how to get one for 2022.
+Remembrance Day is around the corner, and people are asking when can you start wearing a poppy and also want to know more about the long-standing traditions in place.

-But each year many ask questions about the tradition, eager to know that they're paying their respects in the correct way.
-From which side do you wear a poppy and what does a white poppy mean, there's a lot to get right, so we've rounded up the facts to reveal when is Remembrance Sunday 2022 and what date can you start wear a poppy?
+From which side do you wear a poppy to what does a white poppy mean, there’s a lot to get right, so we've rounded up the facts to reveal when is Remembrance Sunday 2023 and how much should you donate for wearing one.

 When can you start wearing a poppy?